Hamza-Faarooq/Stock-Price-Prediction-With-ML/README.md

 # Stock Price Prediction Using Machine Learning

 ## Overview
-Can you predict the future?
-In this project, you'll explore using machine learning models in Python on Google Colab to forecast stock prices based on historical data.
+Can we predict the future?
+In this project, we'll explore using machine learning models in Python on Google Colab to forecast stock prices based on historical data.

-## What You Will Be Learning
+## Learning Goals
 - Understand the limitations and complexities of stock price prediction.
 - Implement machine learning models like LSTMs (Long Short-Term Memory) in Python for time series forecasting.
 - Evaluate the performance of your models and interpret the predictions with caution.